rootcanopy/Book-Reviews/README.md

 ## *UX*

 The Website is fully responsive and is designed to be easy to navigate with little distraction.
-The item in navbar change if the user is logged in, limiting the content to a logged out user.Logged in users are able to Create, update (edit) and delete their own reviews.
+The items in the navbar change if the user is logged in, limiting the content to an annonymous user.
+Logged in users are able to Create, update (edit) and delete their own reviews.
 A user can also log out.
 A user can feel, relatively, at ease with a secure account.
 Mongo DB holds users information and reviews.
 The user is able to register and login and view other reviews.

 Each review on the home page can be clicked onto and that will load the single review page which shows the entire entry.
 If the user created the review on their page they will be able to edit and delete the review, and also delete their profile when they need to.

 The add review allows the logged in user to create a review and enter it onto the database.

 ## *Project Goals*

+**User Goals**

+1. To view other users review
+2. To create an account on the site
+3. To add a review of their own and edit any existing ones they have
+4. To remove their reviews and account if they wish
+5. To be able to add an image alongside their review

 The overall goal of the project was to allow users to review books and create/upload/update their own book reviews viewable.
 As an avid reader I liked the idea of a social book hang out.
 Like club.
 But thats beyond the scope of this project for now.